JakeSteam/blog-programming/_posts/2020-07-31-a-few-experiments-with-android-drawable-gradients.md

 &lt;/layer-list&gt;</code></pre></td>
     </tr>
     <tr>
         <td><strong>Sweep split</strong> <br>Finally, one little curiosity about sweep gradients.
-By offsetting the <code>centerX</code> very far to the left, you’ll end up with a top and bottom that are solid colours.
+By offsetting the <code>centerX</code> very far to the left, you'll end up with a top and bottom that are solid colours.
 This creates an interesting effect, although it could obviously be done much easier by using <code>solid</code>!
 If you need a similar gradient, I recommend reading the <a href="https://stackoverflow.com/questions/4381033/multi-gradient-shapes">answers on this StackOverflow question</a> for simpler ways of achieving it.</td>
         <td><a href="/assets/images/2024/gradient-sweepsplit.png"><img src="/assets/images/2024/gradient-sweepsplit.png" alt=""></a></td>
         <td><pre><code>&lt;?xml version=&quot;1.0&quot; encoding=&quot;utf-8&quot;?&gt;
 &lt;shape xmlns:android=&quot;http://schemas.android.com/apk/res/android&quot;  android:shape=&quot;rectangle&quot;&gt;